Dhruvrocks2005/cryptonite_taskphase_dhruv/Practicing_Piping.md

 ![image](https://github.com/user-attachments/assets/2f92ae64-2c3f-41f3-88d9-98c126d39c0c)

 ## Split-piping stderr and stdout
-Here's the Markdown report for the challenge involving redirecting stdout to one program and stderr to another:

----

-### Challenge: Redirecting Stdout and Stderr to Different Programs

 In this challenge, the objective was to redirect the standard output (stdout) of the `/challenge/hack` command to the `/challenge/planet` program and the standard error (stderr) to the `/challenge/the` program without mixing the two streams.